isomerpages/govtech-dsa/pages/2023 Finalists.md

 <p>The <a aria-label="Link to Judges" href="/judges/">panel of judges</a> will evaluate the Top 10 nominations to determine the Top 3.
 The Top 3 will also be assessed by 100 members of the public from all walks of life, to determine the final winner.
 For more information, please visit our <a aria-label="Link to Eligibility" href="/eligibility/">Eligibility</a> and <a aria-label="Link to Evaluation Process" href="/evaluation-process/">Evaluation Process</a> pages.</p>

-<p><strong>All Top 10 nominees will automatically be entered into the running for Most Popular Informational Website (Industry/Government), where the winner will be determined through live voting during the Awards ceremony on 24 November 2023.
-Stay tuned for the event registration and voting details!</strong>
+<p><strong>All Top 10 nominees will automatically be entered into the running for Most Popular Informational Website (Industry/Government), where the winner will be determined through live voting during the Awards ceremony on 24 November 2023. <a target="_blank" aria-label="Link to event registration form" href="https://go.gov.sg/dsa2023-reg">Register now</a> to ensure you are eligible to vote for the Most Popular Informational Website award during the event day</strong>
 </p>
 </div>